ptitSeb/box86/USAGE.md

  * DEBUG : Verbose a lot of stuffs (like relocations or function called)
  * 3
  * DUMP : All DEBUG plus DUMP of all ELF Info

+#### BOX86_NOBANNER
+Control Box86 printing it's version and build
+ * 0 : Enabled the printing
+ * 1 : Diable the printing

 #### BOX86_LD_LIBRARY_PATH
 Controls the folder scanned to look for x86 libs.
 Default is current folder and `lib` in current folder.